stefaniabe/PrimaryParticipationGWAS/README.md

 6) ALT: Allele coded as 1
 7) ibd0: Number of sibling pairs underlying the ib0mean computations
 8) ib0mean: Allele frequency among sibling pairs sharing the SNP IBD0
-9) ib0meanvar: Variance of the mean genotype per sibling pair among the sibling pairs sharingi the SNP IBD0
+9) ib0meanvar: Variance of the allele frequency per sibling pair among the sibling pairs sharing the SNP IBD0
 10) ibd1n: Number of sibling pairs underlying the ib1nmean computations
 11) ib1nmean: Allele frequency for the non-shared alleles among the sibling pairs sharing the SNP IBD1
 12) ibd1s: Number of sibling pairs underlying the ib1smean computations (should be the same as ibd1n).